 The crossing is possible and allowed to the boats of divers tourists than three months in the yearduring the dry season (mid-March to mid-June) when the area is not threatened by typhoons.
 It is THE mythical destination for diving in the Philippines.
 The park is home to many different species of sharks and fish, as well as manta rays, and the coral is beautiful.

-For us, it is a spectacular start : the very first day, during our very first dive of the morning, my group has the chance to observe a whale shark! ! ! 😲 Small preview in the sequence below, where I see myself fighting with my camera (the video mode didn't want to work).
-A big thanks to Jérôme ofEquation for the images below :
+For us, it starts off very strong : from the very first day, during our very first dive in the morning, my group has the chance to observe a whale shark ! ! 😲 Small preview in the sequence below, where I can be seen fighting with my camera (the video mode refused to start).
+Thanks to Jérôme d'Equation Dive Center for the video below:

-Result, while the whale shark comes straight to me, I manage to take only two pictures (the photos below), without settings, triggered in a hurry over the inoperative video mode...
+As a result, while the whale shark is coming straight to meet me, I only manage to make two images (the pictures below), without adjustments, triggered in a hurry over the inoperative video mode...

 Never mind.
-I enjoy the show.
-I admire the powerful back and forth side of his caudal fin, the gray livery with white dots very graphic.
-It is really a very beautiful animal, very impressive.
-His calm swim fills me with a pleasant feeling of serenity ...
+I'm enjoying the show.
+I admire the powerful lateral to-and-fro movement of its tail fin, the very graphic gray livery with white dots.
+It's really a very beautiful animal, very impressive.
+Its calm swim fills me with a pleasant feeling of serenity...

 I can not believe how lucky we are.
 We end the diving amazed, happy.

 At the beginning of the cruise, I am therefore confident.
-There was one whale shark, there will be more ! 👌
+There has been one, there will be more! 👌

-But as the days go by, I end up jealous of my mates from the other diving groups.
-Many of them, luckier than us, will meet again the huge fish !
-But we won't be that fortunate.
-Well, if there is no whale shark, we will be comforted by a manta ray instead...
+But as the days go by, I end up jealous of my little comrades from the other palanques.
+Several of them, more polished than us, are going to meet the huge fish again!
+Which will not be our case.
+Well, in the absence of a whale shark, we'll still console ourselves with a manta ray...

 And then, a few days after the cruise in Tubbataha, we experienced this second incredible encounter, totally unexpected, in the waters of Balicasag, that you can see in the video I've published at the beginning of this post...
 A real surprise.
 Balicasag is a very nice dive site, but not famous for very large animals like Tubbataha.
 This is usually the turtle kingdom !

-But here we are...
-A whale shark was waiting for us near the reef !!!
+But here it is...
+A whale shark was waiting for us near the reef ! ! !

 The two divers at the front of our group are the first to enjoy the show.
 Jérôme of Equation Dive Shop, who guides us, knocks on his tank to attract our attention, because Steven and I are loitering far behind, busy with our cameras as usual.
 Jérôme is super excited and waves at us with a big gesture.

 At first, I do not understand.
-Certainly, there is a beautiful school of trevallies that turns around the reef, but this is not a reason to get excited like that...
-And then I see an imposing shadow in the blue.
+Certainly, there is a magnificent school of jacks circling near the reef, but it' s not enough to get excited like that...
+And then I spot an imposing shadow becoming clearer in the blue.
 A silhouette that I know well.
-No way ! ! ! 😲
+No way!!! 😲

 I immediately began to fin frantically, as fast as possible, to see it from closer, before the big beast ran away !

 But the whale shark of Balicasag does not run away.
-He lets us get close, our noisy and twinkling bubbles do not seem to intimidate him.
-He quietly performs large voltes near the reef and the school of jacks, not too deep, between 8 and 18 meters, leaving us all the time to admire it, during about twenty minutes.
+He lets us approach it, our noisy, shimmering bubbles don't seem to intimidate him.
+It quietly performs large turns near the reef and the school of jacks, not too deep, between 8 and 18 meters, leaving us plenty of time to admire it, for a good twenty minutes.

-This giant must be about 7-8 meters long.
-He swims without hurrying, but we have to fin hard to keep up with his pace.
-Our tanks are quickly emptied, so we have to leave it behind with regret, but we go up to the surface with stars in our eyes...
+This giant must be 7-8 meters long.
+He swims in no hurry, but we have to swim hard to keep up with his pace.
+Our air bottles are quickly emptied, so we have to abandon it reluctantly, but we go back up with stars in our eyes...